simonporte/hsp/README.md

  - Download `dockerfile` and `docker-compose.yml`
  - Build and bring up with `docker-compose up -d`
  - The page should be available at `http://localhost:4000`

+To update, run `docker-compose build` then `docker-compose up -d`.
+It will fetch and apply the latest changes on GitHub.

 To run at a different port from 4000 or change the assets directory location, edit `docker-compose.yml` (change left values):